 Rousseff, Lula’s handpicked successor, had won her battle for reelection in October 2014.
 But, as more details about the Petrobras corruption became public, even Brazilians who supported her struggled to believe that she was not aware of how deep the corruption was in her own party—allegedly extending to using kickbacks to fund her election campaigns—or at the oil company where she had once chaired the board.

-A year after the election, an air of siege hung over Brazil’s futuristic white congress buildings.
+A year after the election, an air of siege hung over Brazil’s futuristic white Congress buildings.
 In the hallways, there was a sense of frantic machination.
-The drama culminated in a vote to begin the process of impeaching Rousseff in April 17, 2016.
+The drama culminated, on April 17, 2016, in a vote to begin the process of impeaching Rousseff.
 She was not accused of personal corruption or any tie to the Lava Jato probe but charged with overseeing the fudging of state accounts to mask a budget deficit to allow for social spending.

 But Rousseff’s argument received grim, posthumous confirmation with the release of a recording of a then senator, Romero Jucá, a close ally of Temer’s, plotting with other senior figures to work with sympathetic Supreme Court justices and take direct action to “staunch the bleeding” and shut Lava Jato down, once Rousseff was out and Temer was in.